raghudotcc/scratchpad/README.md

 # codebook
-Collection of the most used algorithms and data-structures
+Collection of the most commonly used algorithms and data-structures Intended for reference purpose only.
+Doesnot guarantee all the algorithms and data-structures